PolyChord is a next generation data technology which has the ability to more fully explore a complex, challenging data landscape.

 Complex Industrial Processes

-By creating a solution landscape, PolyChord allows for a better balance of trade-offs where a process has many objectives which a company or organisation might need to manage.
-Our technology is truly best in class at multi-objective/multivariate optimisation, and is about to be deployed in a leading “Smart Factory” initiative.
-PolyChord copes easily with messy and incomplete data, without the need for a lengthy preparation process, which often bars well-established companies from engaging with the significant advantages that properly analysed data will bring.
+By creating a solution landscape, PolyChord allows for a better balance of trade-offs where a complex process has many objectives which a company or organisation might need to manage.
+If you turn up the volume on inputs A and D, how might it impact outputs P and Q?
+Our technology allows much more accurate insights and answers than were previously possible and is truly best in class at multi-objective/multivariate optimisation.
+We were recently invited to use it as part of a leading “Smart Factory” initiative and are now actively looking for new opportunities to apply this powerful technology.
+PolyChord copes easily with messy and incomplete data, without the need for a lengthy preparation process, which often bars well-established companies from engaging.

 Could PolyChord deliver the kind of answers you could use in your business or organisation?
 We are open to discussion and happy to speak with you about the data you have and what you would like to get from it.